 Symptoms of Platelet Disorders

 People with too many platelets may have the same signs of bleeding as people with too few platelets because a very high number of platelets can absorb enough of an important clotting factor Blood clotting factors Hemostasis is the body's way of stopping injured blood vessels from bleeding.
 Hemostasis includes clotting of the blood.
 Too little clotting can cause excessive bleeding from minor injury Too... read more (a protein found in blood that works with platelets to help the blood clot ) to cause bleeding.
 However, some people instead have symptoms caused by abnormal blood clots.
-For example, people may have a swollen leg from a blood clot in a vein in their leg Deep Vein Thrombosis (DVT) Deep vein thrombosis is the formation of blood clots (thrombi) in the deep veins, usually in the legs.
+For example, people may have a swollen leg due to a blood clot in a vein in their leg Deep Vein Thrombosis (DVT) Deep vein thrombosis is the formation of blood clots (thrombi) in the deep veins, usually in the legs.
 Blood clots may form in veins if the vein is injured, a disorder causes the blood to clot... read more , or they may have numbness and weakness because of a blood clot in their brain causing a stroke Ischemic Stroke An ischemic stroke is death of an area of brain tissue (cerebral infarction) resulting from an inadequate supply of blood and oxygen to the brain due to blockage of an artery.
 Ischemic stroke... read more .

 Diagnosis of Platelet Disorders